pleriche/FastMM5/README.md

 [gs-soft AG](https://www.gs-soft.com/)

 ### Licence
 FastMM 5 is dual-licensed.
-You may choose to use it under the restrictions of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence at no cost to you, or you may purchase a commercial licence.
-A commercial licence includes all future updates.
-The commercial licence pricing is as follows:
+You may choose to use it under the restrictions of the GPL v3 licence at no cost to you, or you may purchase a commercial licence.
+A commercial licence grants you the right to use FastMM5 in your own applications, royalty free, and without any requirement to disclose your source code nor any modifications to FastMM to any other party.
+A commercial licence lasts into perpetuity, and entitles you to all future updates, free of charge.
+A commercial licence is sold per developer developing applications that use FastMM, as follows:
 <table>
 <tr><td>Number Of Developers</td><td>Price (USD)</td></tr>
 <tr><td>1 developer</td><td>$99</td></tr>